kumar-shridhar/PythonPackagesLicenceCheck/README.md

 # PythonLicenceFinder
-Find licence of Python packages
+Check the licences of the Python packages packages present in the current environment.